Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/docs/MigrationGuide.md

 VirtualNetwork vnet = (await resourceGroup.GetVirtualNetworks().CreateOrUpdateAsync(vnetName, vnetData)).Value;
 ```

-The main difference here is that a virtual network object is no longer needed to create a virtual network.
-One similarity is that subnets are defined inside virtual networks, however, with the new SDK you can get a subnets container using `.GetSubnets()`, and from there create any subnet in the virtual network from which the method is being called.
+In both libraries, subnets are defined inside virtual networks, however, with the new SDK you can get a subnets container using `.GetSubnets()`, and from there create any subnet in the virtual network from which the method is being called.

 ### Create a Security Group
 #### Old